Key points

 What is specific materiality?

-ISA 320.10 requires auditors to determine whether there are particular classes of transactions, account balances, or disclosures for which misstatements of lesser amounts than overall materiality could reasonably be expected to influence the economic decisions of users.
-When they exist, the auditor sets a separate, lower materiality for those areas — this is specific materiality.
+ISA 320.10 requires auditors to determine whether there are particular classes of transactions, account balances, or disclosures for which misstatements of lesser amounts than overall mat could reasonably be expected to influence users' economic decisions.
+When they exist, the auditor sets a separate, lower materiality for those areas.
+That is specific materiality.

 Common examples include related party transactions, key management personnel compensation, regulatory-sensitive balances (such as capital adequacy ratios for banks), and segment-level disclosures that investors monitor independently of the consolidated result.

 The judgement is about users, not risk.
-The question is not "is this area risky?" but "would users change their decisions based on a misstatement smaller than overall materiality?"
-A high-risk area that users evaluate at the overall materiality level does not need specific materiality — it needs more testing at the existing threshold.
+The question is not "is this area risky?" but "would users change their decisions based on a misstatement smaller than overall mat?"
+A high-risk area that users evaluate at the overall mat level doesn't need specific mat.
+It needs more testing at the existing threshold.

-Once set, specific materiality triggers its own cascade.
-The auditor determines a specific performance materiality (typically 50–75% of specific materiality) and a specific clearly trivial threshold (typically 3–5% of specific materiality).
-Both cascades run in parallel throughout the audit and feed separately into the ISA 450.11 evaluation at completion.
+Once set, specific mat triggers its own cascade.
+The auditor determines a specific PM (typically 50 to 75% of specific mat) and a specific clearly trivial threshold (typically 3 to 5% of specific mat).
+Both cascades run in parallel throughout the engagement and feed separately into the ISA 450.11 evaluation at completion.

 Why it matters in practice

-The most common error is setting specific materiality for the wrong reason.
+The most common error is setting specific mat for the wrong reason.
 Auditors frequently confuse risk with user sensitivity.
-An area can be high-risk without needing specific materiality, and a low-risk area can still require it if users are particularly sensitive to the amounts involved.
-Director compensation disclosures, for example, may carry low inherent risk but very high user sensitivity.
+An area can be high-risk without needing specific mat, and a low-risk area can still require it if users are particularly sensitive to the amounts involved.
+Director compensation disclosures may carry low inherent risk but very high user sensitivity.

 The second pitfall is forgetting to cascade.
-Setting a specific materiality number without also determining specific performance materiality and a specific clearly trivial threshold leaves a gap in the methodology.
-Testing designed using overall performance materiality will not achieve the precision needed for the lower specific materiality threshold.
+Setting a specific mat number without also determining specific PM and a specific clearly trivial threshold leaves a gap in the methodology.
+Testing designed using overall PM won't achieve the precision needed for the lower specific mat threshold.
+We've seen review notes come back asking "you set specific materiality at EUR 50,000, but your sample was designed to detect misstatements above EUR 200,000.
+How does that work?"
+It doesn't.

-In practice, managing two parallel materiality frameworks adds complexity to both planning and completion.
+Managing two parallel mat frameworks adds real complexity to both planning and completion.
 The summary of audit differences must track misstatements against both cascades.
 A misstatement that falls below the overall clearly trivial threshold may still exceed the specific clearly trivial threshold for related party transactions, requiring accumulation and evaluation in that context.
+Teams who don't set up the tracking sheet at planning often end up reconstructing it at completion under time pressure, which is exactly when things get missed.

 Key standard references

-• ISA 320.11: Determining performance materiality to reduce to an appropriately low level the probability that the aggregate of uncorrected and undetected misstatements exceeds materiality.
+- ISA 320.11 (performance materiality): determining PM to reduce to an appropriately low level the probability that aggregate uncorrected and undetected misstatements exceed mat.

-• ISA 450.A2: Guidance on evaluating accumulated misstatements, including those measured against specific materiality.
+- ISA 450 .A2 (misstatement evaluation): guidance on evaluating accumulated misstatements, including those measured against specific mat.

 Related terms